The Fanny Mendelssohn Sponsorship Award is a concept award honoring:

 Audio recording (mp3 or video recording mp4 or DVD)

 September 30, 2020.

-You can submit your application either by email or post to the following address.
+You can submit your application either by email or post.

 You can find the terms and conditions of participation here.